 Step 5.
 Check to See If the Clog Is Fixed

 After you’ve cleaned the drain pan, dislodged any visible buildup, and cleaned the line with vinegar, pour water into the drain opening (where you removed the cap).
-Go outside and see if the water is draining properly through the drain lines.
+Go outside and see if the water drains properly through the drain lines.
 If so, your work is done and the clog is fixed.
 If the clog persists, repeat the steps or seek professional assistance.

 Step 6.
 Don’t Neglect Routine Maintenance

 Keeping up with routine maintenance is key to your AC’s performance.
 This includes changing air filters, checking the drain pan, and having regular tune-ups to make sure your system is performing at its highest level.
 Taking preventive maintenance seriously can save you from costly repairs.

 If you’ve gone through the above steps and are still having issues with the performance of your air conditioning system, the professionals at Complete Air Mechanical are here to help.